 Crusader, Ottoman and Italian centuries on the same islands — the table shows it.
 Order these and you've eaten the Dodecanese.

-Six lived-in things that change the trip.
+Six things that change the trip.

 Most Rhodes-based travellers do Symi as a 6-hour day-boat tour, get fried shrimp on the harbour, leave at 3 p.m. — and miss the island.
 Stay overnight at The Old Markets or Iapetos Village.
 The Yialos harbour at 8 p.m., after the day boats have left, is the moment the trip turns golden.